Kvasirs/MILES/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Shout out to Prof. Dr. Goran Glavaš for answering questions I had about the project.
-My dissertation would not have been what it was without his help.
-For those interested, a minimal version of Prof. Glavaš and Štajner's LightLS system can be found [here](https://github.com/codogogo/lightls)
+Shout out to Prof. Dr. Goran Glavaš for answering questions I had about the lexical simplification.
+For those interested, a minimal version of Prof. Glavaš and Štajner's own lexical simplification system can be found [here](https://github.com/codogogo/lightls)